 Choose what you want to deliver

-You can target busy professionals who seek gourmet food or hungry high schoolers who tend to order late night.
+With a hyperlocal app, you can target busy professionals who seek gourmet food or hungry high schoolers who tend to order late at night.

 At the end of the day, you can target tech-savvy millennials, who are already on Uber and Airbnb.
 You can target oldies who can’t walk to a nearby grocery store or baby-boomers who are stuck in a 9to5 job.

-Once you have defined the above parameter, it’s time to move to build partnership.
-You need to strike partnership with two set of parties: home delivery partner/ agency and local merchants.
+Once you have defined the above parameters, it’s time to move to build partnership.
+You need to strike a partnership with two sets of parties: home delivery partner/ agency and local merchants.

-You can build your businesses without a direct partnership with either of them, both of them or merely act as an aggregator of local grocery stores.
+You can build your businesses without a direct partnership with either of them or merely act as an aggregator of local grocery stores.

 You can ask the local merchants to send their boys to deliver grocery home.
 That’s a partnership hard to strike and can jeopardize your brand if any of the merchants couldn’t deliver.

 You can rather strike a partnership with a mere delivery agency but that’ll take a toll on your commission.